-Remaining performance obligations, which are primarily included in unearned revenues (as presented on our condensed consolidated balance sheet), represent the aggregate amount of the transaction price of certain customer contracts yet to be recognized as revenues as of the end of the reporting period and exclude revenues related to (a) contracts that have an original expected duration of one year or less and (b) sales-based royalties (i.e., future royalty revenues) pursuant to our license agreements.
+Remaining performance obligations, which are primarily included in unearned revenues (as presented on our condensed consolidated balance sheets), represent the aggregate amount of the transaction price of certain customer contracts yet to be recognized as revenues as of the end of the reporting period and exclude revenues related to (a) contracts that have an original expected duration of one year or less and (b) sales-based royalties (i.e., future royalty revenues) pursuant to our license agreements.
 Our patent license agreements with key OEMs are generally long-term, with remaining terms expiring between fiscal 2027 and 2031.
-Separately, we have finalized renewal negotiations for long-term licenses with two key Chinese OEMs (for which the initial terms have expired) and expect to execute final agreements shortly.
-We are also in discussions with Huawei, whose agreement has expired.

 Concentrations.
 A significant portion of our revenues are concentrated with a small number of customers/licensees of our QCT and QTL segments.
-The comparability of customer/licensee concentrations for the interim periods presented are impacted by the timing of customer/licensee device launches and/or innovation cycles and other seasonal trends, among other fluctuations in demand.
+The comparability of customer/licensee concentrations for the periods presented are impacted by the timing of customer/licensee device launches and/or innovation cycles and other seasonal trends, among other fluctuations in demand.
 Revenues from each customer/licensee that were 10% or greater of total revenues were as follows:

-Three Mor iths Ended
+Three Mont ths Ended Six Month s Ended

-December 29, 2024 December 24, 2023
+March 30, 2025 March 24, 2024 March 30, 2025 March 24, 2024

-Customer/licensee (x) 24% 25%
+Customer/licensee (x) 27% 24% 21% 21%

-Customer/licensee (y) 15 18
+Customer/licensee (y) 18 19 21 22

-Customer/licensee (z) 14 14
+Customer/licensee (z) 10 14 12 14